Programs Supporting the Development and Maintenance of Core Municipal Infrastructure

 Eligible initiatives include the development and construction of local, regional and inter-municipal capital public transit projects.
 Funds are allocated on a project-specific basis and the GreenTRIP program does have a cost-sharing requirement.

 The GreenTRIP Program is administered by Alberta Transportation.
 Project submission forms and additional information can be accessed from the Alberta Transportation website.

 Municipal Sustainability Initiative – Capital

-Since the program was announced in 2007, municipalities have been allocated over $6.0 billion in Municipal Sustainability Initiative (MSI) Capital funding to meet the demands of growth, address local infrastructure needs, and enhance municipal sustainability.
+Since the program was announced in 2007, municipalities have been allocated almost $6.3 billion in Municipal Sustainability Initiative (MSI) Capital funding to meet the demands of growth, address local infrastructure needs, and enhance municipal sustainability.
 The Basic Municipal Transportation Grant was consolidated with the MSI capital program in 2014 resulting in increased program flexibility.
-Additionally, in early 2015, an additional allocation of $398.9 million in 2014 capital funding was allocated.

 All municipalities in Alberta i.e., city, town, village, summer village, specialized municipality, municipal district, improvement district, special area, Metis Settlement, and the Townsite of Redwood Meadows Administration Society, are eligible to receive MSI Capital funding based on their long-term funding agreement.

 Eligible project costs directly result in, relate to, or support, the acquisition, construction, development, betterment, rehabilitation or non-routine maintenance of capital assets in a variety of project categories.
 General types of capital projects include municipal roads, bridges, public transit, water and wastewater systems, emergency services facilities and equipment, solid waste management facilities and equipment, and other municipal buildings and facilities such as recreation and sports facilities, libraries, public works buildings, and cultural/community centres.